Linear stability analysis of wake vortices by a spectral method using mapped Legendre functions: Viscous linear analysis

-To see how viscous numerical spectra converges, we compute four numerical spectra from for different values of $M$ varying from $100$ to $400$ for each case.
-The spectra are given in figure \ref{fig:viscous_vary_M}.
-Based on them, we classify the numerical eigenmodes into five families in general: unresolved family ($\bm{-}$), discrete family ($+$), spurious family ($\times$), potential family ($\Box$) and viscous critical-layer family ($\bullet$).
-Except the unresolved family whose eigenvalues evolve into the other families given more accuracy, we discuss all families of the viscous eigenmodes with respect to their spatial structures and characteristics.
+The Lamb-Oseen vortex with $(m, \kappa, q) = (1, 1.0, \infty)$ and the strong swirling Batchelor vortex with $(m, \kappa, q) = (2, 3.0, 4.0)$ are analysed at $\Rey = 10^5$.
+As with the prior inviscid analysis, our aim is to identify common characteristics in the linear vortex dynamics with viscosity for large $q$ and moderate $m$ and $\kappa$.
+In the current analysis, however, we have a specific focus on the physical relevance of each eigensolution.
+To observe how the viscous numerical spectra converge, we compute four numerical spectra for each case, with different values of $M$ ranging from $100$ to $400$.
+The spectra are presented in figure \ref{fig:viscous_vary_M}, or movie 1.
+Movies of the spectrum animations are provided with the supplementary material available at [JFM].
+Based on these spectra, we classify the numerical eigenmodes into five families: unresolved ($\bm{-}$), discrete ($+$), spurious ($\times$), potential ($\Box$), and viscous critical-layer ($\bullet$).
+Note that with increasing numerical resolution, an eigenmode in the unresolved family will always evolve into an eigenmode in one of the other four families.

-The discrete spectrum $\sigma_d^{\nu}$ converges at moderately finite $M$, showing two distinct discrete branches at the bottom and some minor eigenvalue points out of these branches.
-All of these were previously known and studied by other authors.
-According to \citet{Fabre2006}, for example, the lower branch was designated as the \textsf{C}-family, while the upper one was labelled the \textsf{V}-family.
-As part of the analysis, in the later part we point out how their associated eigenmodes behave regularly so as to understand what typical properties we should expect for ``physically feasible" eigenmodes with viscosity.
+The eigenvalues in the discrete spectrum, $\sigma_d^{\nu}$, converge to fixed points with increasing $M$.
+These eigenvalues populate two distinct discrete branches shown near the bottom of the panels in figure \ref{fig:viscous_vary_M}, in addition to a few locations outside of these branches.
+The eigenmodes in the discrete spectrum were known previously and were studied by other authors.
+For example, according to \citet{Fabre2006}, the lower branch was designated as the \textsf{C}-family, while the upper one was labelled the \textsf{V}-family.